mkelandis/mkelandis.github.com/_posts/2015-02-05-managing-technical-debt.md

 ###Agile Practices

-Hopefully you can see how **Agile Practices** address Business Pressure, Inadequate Review, Definition of Done and Delayed Refactoring in order to attack the [system of technical debt](/software%20engineering/2014/03/06/tech-debt/#technical_debt_has_a_feedback_loop).
+Hopefully you can see how **Agile Practices** address Business Pressure, Inadequate Review, Definition of Done and Delayed Refactoring in order to attack the **[system of technical debt](/software%20engineering/2014/03/06/tech-debt/#technical_debt_has_a_feedback_loop)**.
 Using these techniques we can prevent and tackle technical debt on your projects.